 Within just 4 hours of Vancouver, you can be in one of the newest and best-kept-secret wine regions in the province.
 Just beyond that, lies one of BC’s most awe-inspiring provincial parks with over 41 named and unnamed waterfalls.
 A vacation out here promises the blend of relaxation and adventure you’ve been craving, so while you get planning the road trip playlist, we’ve got you covered on the go-to wineries, waterfalls and places to stay along the way!

 Depending on which direction you arrive from, start or finish your road trip in the beautiful city of Kamloops.
 Mineral-rich soils along with sunny days and brisk evenings create an ideal environment for grape growing and are the reason behind the crisp natural acidity you’ll notice in the wines here.
 All of the vineyards are in close proximity so you can either visit them in one day or spend the night somewhere, like the romantic South Thompson Inn and explore the wineries over a few afternoons.
-If you can’t pick a designated driver, there are also plenty of guided wine tours to choose from, but please make sure that you check ahead for COVID-19 restrictions.
+If you can’t pick a designated driver, there are also plenty of guided wine tours to choose from.

 Privato Vineyard & Winery + Woodward Cider Co.

-This next family-owned boutique winery is located about 20 minutes outside of Kamloops and is known for its handcrafted award-winning, Burgundy style wines.
+This family-owned boutique winery is located about 20 minutes outside of Kamloops and is known for its handcrafted award-winning, Burgundy-style wines.
 Privato’s idyllic destination has exceptional charm and a relaxed vibe.
 Make sure to also visit the adjacent Woodward Cider Co. for an array of delicious cider made from 100% BC apples.